desultory/7612u/Bridged_Wireless_Access_Point.md

 Note: All items in this step are optional and some items are specific to the Raspberry Pi 4B.
-If installing to a Raspberry Pi 3B or 3B+ or other Pi you will need to use the appropriate settings for that hardward.
+If installing to a Raspberry Pi 3B or 3B+ or other Pi you will need to use the appropriate settings for that hardware.

 ```
 sudo nano /boot/config.txt